Our Resources

 Why the Worst Managers Teach Us the Most

-Example: Evidence-Based Leadership Feedback Questions
+Example: Evidence-Based 360 Feedback Questions for Leadership

 If you’re designing a 360 feedback tool for leaders, the examples below provide a research-informed baseline that works well across different roles and seniority levels.
 They ensure you cover the most critical leadership behaviours while leaving room to add role-specific or organisation-specific questions where needed.